SamiraLashkari/CloudVolume_multibeam/README.md

 ## Requirements

-It is important to set the exact version of libraries and python version.
+It is important to set the exact version of libraries and python.
 You can download anaconda here which makes it easier to set the desired version of python and libraries:
 [here](https://www.anaconda.com/download).

 - **Python 3.9.20**: Please install Python 3.9.20 in your environment, as the open3d library is not compatible with more recent versions of Python.